isaacwilliams/losing-games-blog/src/pages/2018-12-6-animals/index.md

 The list takes a lot of inspiration from Arnold K's [mundane animals](http://goblinpunch.blogspot.com/2015/10/the-secrets-of-mundane-animals.html).
 The goals are similar but not identical.
 This list exists for several purposes:

 - Portray a snapshot of an ecology, like the random encounter table of a dungeon.
-If you need an animal in the Southern Lands, pick or roll on this table.
+If you need an animal in the Gloaming Lands, pick or roll on this table.
 - Convey setting and tone.
 The types of animals and how they differ from the real world should say something about the place.
 - Provide small adventure hooks.
 Each of these animals have a gameable detail that could be become an encounter or used in player shenanigans.